A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 \beq &&\Omega_{\rm m}\sim\unif[0.23, 0.4], \qquad \sigma_{8,\rm c}\sim\unif[0.65, 0.9], \qquad \Omega_{\rm b} \sim \unif[0.04, 0.06]\, , \qquad n_s\sim\unif[0.92, 1.01] . \eeq All beyond $\Lambda$CDM parameters are set to their default values.
 Specifically, neutrino mass is set to zero, and evolving Dark Energy parametrizations are not taken into account.
 For bias parameters, we use uninformative priors, given by: \beq && b_1\sim \unif[0,2]\,, \qquad b_2\sim\unif[-2,2]\,, \qquad b_{s}\sim \unif[-3,3] \,, \qquad b_{\nabla}\sim \unif[-6,6]\,, \\\nonumber && \lambda_{\rm FoG} \sim \unif[0,1]\,, \qquad f_{\rm sat} \sim \unif[0,1]\,, \qquad \epsilon_{1} \sim \unif[0,2]\,, \qquad \epsilon_{2} \sim \unif[-4,4]\,. \eeq

 \paragraph{Covariance}

 We make use of a Gaussian covariance.
 In real space, this is diagonal and proportional to the amplitude of $P(k)$ and shot noise.
 In redshift space, it is block diagonal in the multipoles with correlations given by the Wigner symbols.
 We are aware that this covariance is not accurate when pushing to scales as small as $k\approx 0.5 h/$Mpc since nonlinearities are not taken into account.
 However, for this challenge, the number density of mocks is such that the shot noise dominates the signal at scales of $k\approx 0.3 h/$Mpc.
-This shot noise contribution will dominate at scales where nonlinearities become relevant, making their contribution negligible.
+This shot noise contribution will dominate at scales where nonlinearities become relevant, making their contribution less important (see e.g. \citealt{Wadekar_2020,Blot_2019}).
+Nevertheless, an extended study on the impact of nonlinear and non-Gaussian covariance terms will be of interest for dense or highly-biases galaxy samples going forward.

 \paragraph{Likelihood}

 Due to the central limit theorem, it is safe to assume a Gaussian likelihood shape for the power spectrum in this case.

 \paragraph{Sampling \& Validation}